WHO WE ARE

-We founded Fusion Biotec with the vision of creating a unique workspace that would allow us to provide thoughtful and creative design solutions for our clients.
-We set out from the start to search for a special space and build a place we would enjoy working in every day.
-Our Orange design studio is such a space.
-The building itself is classic - known as the Ice House and located in the Icehouse, in the heart of the old orange packing district of Old Town Orange.
+We founded Fusion Biotec in 2016 with the vision of creating a unique workspace that would allow us to provide thoughtful and creative design solutions for our clients.
+We set out from the start to search for a special space to build a place that would inspire us and our clients.
+Our Orange design studio is that perfect spot.
+The building itself is classic - known as the Ice House and located in the heart of the orange packing district of Old Town Orange.
 We put our heart and soul into project, meticulously designing and implementing our style, from the interior such as the individual workstations to the exterior with the redwood deck leading to our entrance.

 Bruce Sargeant, CEO

 Bruce co-founded Ocean Scientific, Inc. in 1980 and grew it to over 100 employees before selling in 1986.
 He next started Frontline Technology, Inc. and there created an indoor training ergometer for cyclists (called the Velodyne) and sold the company to Schwinn Bicycle a couple of years later.
 After spending a few years as a Schwinn VP, he left to build up a small software development company which grew into product development consulting.
 In 2004 Mr. Sargeant bought back his former company (now called Source Scientific).
 After rebuilding the company’s sales from $1m to over $14m, completed the sale of the company to BIT Analytical Instruments in 2012.
 He continued with the company as CTO of the US operations until March of 2016.

 Mr. Sargeant has taught medical product development and FDA design control classes part time for the UCI Extension program for the past several years and has worked with the engineering school as a mentor.

 Specialties: Analog electronics, physics and optics.
 Business focus and experience is in the start-up and turn-around arena, with special interest in the medical device space.
 BSEE from CSULB in 1975.